Joonsoo/jparser/README.md

 A pair of curly brackets represents a character class. `{*/}` is matched to `*` or `/`.
 You can specify a range in the curly brackets as `{1-9}`, that means any character from `1` to `9`.
 Since the hyphen represents a range, you should write `\` in front of `-` if you mean the hyphen character itself, as in `{+\-}`.

-CDG has 5 special 'conditional' nonterminals as follows:
+CDG has 5 special _conditional nonterminals_ as follows:

 * `A&B` is intersection symbol. `A&B` matches to a string iff the string is matched to both `A` and `B`.
 * `A-B` is exclusion symbol. `A-B` matches to a string iff the string is matched to `A`, but not to `B`.